-I am a Lecturer and Associate Research Scientist at Yale University in the Department of Mechanical Engineering.
-My work focuses on developing learning and control algorithms for efficient human-robot interaction.
-Prior to Yale, I was a Postdoctoral Research Fellow in the Learning Algorithms and Systems (LASA) lab at the École Polytechnique Fédérale de Lausanne (EPFL) under Prof. Aude Billard, where I worked on developing algorithms for multimodal sensory learning for safe manipulation and adaptive safety controllers for human-robot collaboration.
-I obtained my Ph.D. in Robotics at Northwestern University in Prof. Todd Murphey’s lab.
-My Ph.D. work centered on developing information communication algorithms to enable intuitive human-robot collaboration and efficient robot learning using distribution-based motion representations and information-theoretic measures.
-I led Northwestern’s team for the DARPA OFFSET Urban Swarm Challenge, developing autonomous swarm algorithms for shared human-swarm collaboration and exploring their efficacy in aiding task performance under dynamic, time-sensitive constraints.
+I am an incoming Assistant Professor at the University of Sydney in the Department of Aerospace, Mechanical and Mechatronic Engineering.
+My research explores human-robot interaction and collaboration through robot learning and optimal control.
+I focus on developing useful algorithmic interfaces for humans to intuitively interact with and control complex, dynamic robotic systems.
+Previously, I was a postdoctoral researcher in the Learning Algorithms and Systems (LASA) lab at EPFL, where I worked on multimodal sensory learning for safe manipulation and adaptive safety controllers for human-robot collaboration.
+I obtained my Ph.D. at Northwestern University, where my research focused on algorithms for intuitive human-robot collaboration and efficient robot learning.
+I led Northwestern’s team for the DARPA OFFSET Urban Swarm Challenge, developing autonomous swarm algorithms for shared human-swarm collaboration under dynamic, time-sensitive constraints.
+Prior to joining the University of Sydney, I served as an Associate Research Scientist and Lecturer at Yale University in the Department of Mechanical Engineering.

 PhD in Mechanical Engineering, 2020